alfredpm/papermc-reporting-plugin/README.md

 2. Copy /build/libs/reporting.jar into the plugins folder of your papermc server
 3. Run server

 *NB: There is no configuration available.
-Change the source code directly.*
+Change the source code in ReportingPlugin.java > OnEnable() directly.*

 ## Current features
  - Storage of player role and reports:
     - In memory only, no persistence
+    - In sqlite and proper sql db
+    - In sql db using DbApi (IYC)   *partial support: all tasks are performed on the main thread*
  - Interfaces:
     - Command line only
  - Actions: